pireu2/travel-guide/README.md

 ---

-**Happy Travels! ✈️** - Plan your next adventure with confidence using our comprehensive travel planning suite.
+**Happy Travels!** - Plan your next adventure with confidence using our comprehensive travel planning suite.